2026 Twelvemile Creek Fence Construction

 An ONDA registration application and medical form are required for this trip.

-Six weeks before the start of the trip, the trip leader will send out an RSVP to make sure everyone is still able to participate.
-Based on RSVPs, open spaces will be backfilled with people from the waitlist.
+Six weeks before the start of the trip, the trip leader will send out an email reconfirming participation.
+Based on responses, any open spaces will be filled with people from the waitlist.

-Three weeks before the trip start date, registered and confirmed participants will receive driving instructions, maps, and additional information in an email sent by the trip leader
+Three weeks before the trip start date, registered and confirmed participants will receive driving instructions, carpooling options, maps, and additional information in an email sent by the trip leader.

 Read More